oktadev/okta-blog/_source/_posts/2022-02-09-a-developers-guide-to-elasticsearch-with-laravel.md

 ```
 {% endraw %}

-Now when you open the home page again and click the **Sign In** link in the navigation bar, you’ll be taken to Okta's authentication screen.
+Now when you open the home page again and click the **Sign In** link in the navigation bar, you'll be taken to Okta's authentication screen.

 {% img blog/elasticsearch-laravel/okta-login-prompt.png alt:"Okta login prompt" width:"400" %}{: .center-image }

 Before you can test the authentication, you need to add the redirect route that will handle the response of the successful authentication.

-In `app/Http/Controllers/BlogController.php`, add the necessary import at the beginning of the file for `Auth`, which you’ll be using for authentication:
+In `app/Http/Controllers/BlogController.php`, add the necessary import at the beginning of the file for `Auth`, which you'll be using for authentication:

 ```php
 use Illuminate\Support\Facades\Auth;